What happened that day?

-One man tells of the terrible situations his family faced during the pandemic.
+One man tells of the terrible effect of the influenza pandemic on his family.

 Transcript